biddisco/pycicle/README.md

 The slurm version of the script does nothing more than wrap the call to the dashboard script inside an `SBATCH` wrapper so that the build is triggered by slurm on a compute node, rather than on the login node.

-The build script will checkout the latest master branch, merge the PR (branch) into it, then do ctest configure/build/test with submit steps after each configure/build/test step respectively to produce an entry in the dashboard that is updated as the build progresses.
+The build script will checkout the latest master branch (or another on request), merge the PR (branch) into it, then do ctest configure/build/test with submit steps after each configure/build/test step respectively to produce an entry in the dashboard that is updated as the build progresses.
 Note that if a pull request is modified whilst a previous build is still going, an `scancel` of the existing job is used to terminate the first before starting the second.

-Every M seconds, pycicle will find (scrape) a small log file generated in each build dir that contains a summary of config/build/test results and update the github PR status based on it so that build failures flag the PR as not ready for merging.
+Every M seconds, pycicle will find (scrape) a small log file generated in each build dir that contains a summary of config/build/test results and update the github PR status based on it so that failures flag the PR as not ready for merging.

 ## Why use this instead of Jenkins/other CI tool